-Parameters image_path - The full path of the image file relative to the root directory of the disassembly.
+Parameters image\path - The full path of the image file relative to the root directory of the disassembly.

+HtmlWriter.write\image (image\path, udgs, crop\rect=(), scale=2, mask=0)

-HtmlWriter.write_image (image_path, udgs, crop_rect=(), scale=2, mask=False) Create an image and write it to a file.
+Create an image and write it to a file.

-- image_path The full path of the file to which to write the image (relative to the root directory of the disassembly). - udgs The two-dimensional array of tiles (instances of Udg) from which to build the image. - crop_rect The cropping rectangle, (x, y, width, height), where x and y are the x- and y-coordinates of the top-left pixel to include in the final image, and width and height are the width and height of the final image. - scale The scale of the image. - mask Whether to apply masks to the tiles in the image.
+- image\path The full path of the file to which to write the image (relative to the root directory of the disassembly). - udgs The two-dimensional array of tiles (instances of Udg) from which to build the image. - crop\rect The cropping rectangle, (x, y, width, height), where x and y are the x- and y-coordinates of the top-left pixel to include in the final image, and width and height are the width and height of the final image. - scale The scale of the image. - mask The type of mask to apply to the tiles: 0 (no mask), 1 (OR-AND mask), or 2 (AND-OR mask).